Indian Armed Forces

 The Indian Armed Forces are the military forces of the Republic of India.
 It consists of three professional uniformed services: the Indian Army, the Indian Navy, and the Indian Air Force.
 Additionally, the Indian Armed Forces are supported by the Central Armed Police Forces, the Indian Coast Guard, and the Special Frontier Force and various inter-service commands and institutions such as the Strategic Forces Command, the Andaman and Nicobar Command, and the Integrated Defence Staff.
 The President of India is the Supreme Commander of the Indian Armed Forces but the executive authority and responsibility for national security is vested in the Prime Minister of India and their chosen Cabinet Ministers.
 The Indian Armed Forces are under the management of the Ministry of Defence of the Government of India.
 With strength of over 1.4 million active personnel, it is the world's second-largest military force and has the world's largest volunteer army.
 It also has the fifth-largest defence budget in the world.

-The Indian Armed Forces have been engaged in a number of major military operations, including: the Indo-Pakistani wars of 1947, 1965, and 1971, the Portuguese-Indian War, the Sino-Indian War, the Indo-China War of 1967, the Kargil War, the Siachen conflict, and the 2025 India-Pakistan conflict among others.
-India honours its armed forces and military personnel annually on Armed Forces Flag Day, 7 December.
+The Indian Armed Forces have been engaged in several major military operations, including: the Indo-Pakistani wars of 1947, 1965, and 1971, the Portuguese-Indian War, the Sino-Indian War, the Indo-China War of 1967, the Kargil War, the Siachen conflict, and the 2025 India-Pakistan conflict among others.
+India honours its armed forces and military personnel annually on Armed Forces Flag Day, which falls on 7 December.
 Armed with the nuclear triad, the Indian Armed Forces are steadily undergoing modernisation, with investments in areas such as futuristic soldier systems and ballistic missile defence systems.

 The Department of Defence Production of the Ministry of Defence is responsible for the indigenous production of equipment used by the Indian Armed Forces.
 It comprises 16 Defence PSUs.
 India remains one of the largest importer of defence equipment with Russia, Israel, France and the United States being the top foreign suppliers of military equipment.
 The Government of India, as part of the Make in India initiative, seeks to indigenise manufacturing and reduce dependence on imports for defence.

 History

 India has one of the longest military histories, dating back several millennia.
-The first reference to armies is found in the Vedas as well as the epics Ramayana and Mahabaratha.
+The first reference to armies is found in the Vedas.
 Classical Indian texts on archery in particular, and martial arts in general are known as Dhanurveda.